AminAliH47/tele_backup/masterplan.md

 * **Dependencies:**
   * `python-telegram-bot`: To interact with the Telegram Bot API.
   * `cryptography`: For encrypting and decrypting secrets.
+  * `croniter`: To parse cron expressions in the application logic.

 ## 5. Conceptual Data Model